 When you are undressed the doctor looks very carefully and slowly, section by section, at your skin, stopping at every spot that the doctor finds even remotely suspicious.
-At each of those spots the doctor uses a dermatoscope which is a very sophisticated magnifying device which also shines polarised light if needed to facilitate diagnosis.
-At our clinics all suspicious spots are also photographed under the high magnification and are immediately transferred to the doctor's computer for further analysis.
+At each of those spots the doctor uses a dermatoscope which is a very sophisticated magnifying device that also shines polarised light if needed to facilitate diagnosis.
+At our clinics all suspicious spots are also photographed under high magnification and are immediately transferred to the doctor's computer for further analysis.

 Once your entire body is checked and you get dressed the doctor will discuss and show you the magnified images on the screen and will advise on a further course of action.

 What to expect during skin cancer check process?

 Your appointment will last 20 to 30 minutes depending on the number of spots you have.

 Please do not wear any fake tan, makeup or nail polish as they may cover spots on your body.

 You will be seen by one of our specialised skin cancer doctors who will ask you to undress to your undergarments and will examine your entire body head to toe with a dermatoscope (a medical device that produces very high magnification).
 You may ask the doctor to examine your breasts, buttocks and genitals if you believe it is appropriate.

 The doctor may need to take a number of photographs of particular spots under high magnification.